NgariNdungu/NgariNdungu.github.io/about.md

 weight: 10
 ---

 This is where am supposed to write something about myself.
 I am supposed to say how **awesome** I am and the **wonderful** things I do.
-I am supposed to give you an insight into who *this* Ngari is.
-But I won't... or maybe `I just did!`.
+So, here goes ...

+I wear two hats when it comes to work.
+First, I'm the *tech guy*.
+I am a web developer, with Ruby on Rails and Django my preferred tools of the trade.
+I also find myself consulting on implementation problems outside this domain.
+Besides being the tech guy, I am a *surveyor*.
+Yep, a land surveyor.
+And I happen to enjoy wearing both of these hats.

-There are a lot of things I am good at and plenty more that am completely ignorant about.
+There are things I am good at, and plenty more that am completely ignorant about.
+When not working I will be trying to reduce my ignorance by learning something new.

-If something here convinces you that am the man for the job, drop me a line on [twitter].
+If you have a problem needing an extra perspective, or an interesting project, drop me a line on [twitter], or via [email].

 [twitter]: https://twitter.com/pngarim
+[email]: mailto:ngari@ngarindungu.me.ke